American Companies Celebrates 36 Years in Business!

 “Shannon runs all event sales and coordination in addition to doing all of our marketing and advertising.
 She’s just great at all of it and her contribution to American Companies is critical.”

-American Companies in its current form is just part of a career that has included 40 businesses.
+American Companies is just part of a career path that’s included 40 businesses along the way.
 Holsman grew many of them from the ground up and then sold them for profit.
 Not bad for a guy who started on the back of a trash truck at 17 years old.

 He spent the first few years of his career getting the hang of the trash industry on the street before moving into sales where he was a natural.
 By his early twenties, he was freelancing as a trash disposal salesman for multiple companies, something unheard of in the industry.
 He then joined the biggest waste disposal company in the country and became one of only a few regional sales managers by the age of 25.